 Stages of prospecting

 As the name suggests, this is the first email you send.
-Try and keep it simple and don’t overcomplicate!

 So, taking into account everything we’ve said, let’s map out an effective structure: